Driving through the scenic Afsluitdijk

 Located in Northern Holland, the Afsluitdijk (A7 Road) is a major causeway and dike connecting the provinces of Friesland and North Holland.

-The causeway is asphalted.
-It’s 32 kilometres (20 mi) long and a width of 90 metres (300 ft) running from Zurich (in the community of Súdwest-Fryslân in the province of Friesland) and Den Oever, a village in the Dutch province of North Holland.
+The causeway is totally paved.
+It was constructed between 1927 and 1933.
+It’s 32 kilometres (20 mi) long with a width of 90 metres (300 ft) running from Zurich (in the community of Súdwest-Fryslân in the province of Friesland) and Den Oever, a village in the Dutch province of North Holland.

 Part of the European E22 road, the causeway is so long that drivers can actually lose sight of land.
 There is a small structure with a restaurant in the middle.
 The drive is definitely worth it.
 With 300,000 visitors per year, the Afsluitdijk is one of Holland’s most popular water engineering constructions.